 - Ability to follow ACVS’s Code of Conduct, including but not limited to: strong customer service orientation; proven team participant; proven effective communicator; proven discretion & diplomacy

 - Demonstrated ability to consistently utilize ergonomically sound processes in accordance with Western’s Rehabilitation Services assessments and Occupational Health & Safety guidelines while performing the physical activities required of the position

-Interested applicants are asked to visit:https://recruit.uwo.ca to apply online to job reference 11726, by midnight on February 28th, 2018.
+There are (4) sessional opportunities, working between April and October of each year.
+Interested applicants are asked to visit:https://recruit.uwo.ca to apply online to job reference 13638 by midnight on June 25th, 2018.